MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/plan-volumes.md

 ## Review: What are volumes

-Volumes are the datastores where you put the files your workloads need, such as VHD or VHDX files for Hyper-V virtual machines.
+Volumes are where you put the files your workloads need, such as VHD or VHDX files for Hyper-V virtual machines.
 Volumes combine the drives in the storage pool to introduce the fault tolerance, scalability, and performance benefits of Storage Spaces Direct.

    >[!NOTE]
    > Throughout documentation for Storage Spaces Direct, we use term "volume" to refer jointly to the volume and the virtual disk under it, including functionality provided by other built-in Windows features such as Cluster Shared Volumes (CSV) and ReFS.
 Understanding these implementation-level distinctions is not necessary to plan and deploy Storage Spaces Direct successfully.